chriskrycho/v4.chriskrycho.com/content/tech/rust-and-swift-ii.md

 ---
 Title: Rust and Swift (ii)
+Subtitle: Basic types and the syntax around them.
 Tags: software development, listicles
 Date: 2015-09-06 10:20
+Series:
+  Title: Rust and Swift
+  Part: 2
 ...

-<i class="editorial">I am still reading through the Swift book, and continuing
+<i class="editorial">I am reading through the Swift book, and comparing it to
-to compare it to Rust, which I have also been learning over the past month.
+Rust, which I have also been learning over the past month.
 As with the other posts in this series, these are off-the-cuff impressions, which may be inaccurate in various ways.
 I'd be happy to hear feedback!
 Note, too, that my preferences are just that: preferences.
 Your tastes may differ from mine.</i>

 ---